inphobia/p5-idea-wikiclone/Getting-started:-IntelliJ-IDEA.md

 If everything was done right, you'll see a similar picture:
 * You module
 * Colorized directories of your module (depending on type)
-* Your lib directory will have annotation `library home`
+* Your lib directory should be purple

 ![Configured project](https://github.com/hurricup/Perl5-IDEA/blob/master/images/gettingstarted/finalstep.png)